 Positive pregnancy test: when do I need to see a doctor?

 You've taken a pregnancy test and it's come up positive.
-Wow!
-So the obvious next step is to make an appointment to see your GP, isn't it?
+Wow, congratulations!
+So, the obvious next step is to make an appointment to see your GP, isn't it?

-When should I tell my doctor I'm pregnant?
+When should I tell my GP I'm pregnant?

-Do I have to see a GP if I'm pregnant?
+Do I have to tell my GP I'm pregnant?

 More like this

 You could 'self-refer' by contacting your local maternity services directly – your GP's receptionist should have the details.
 If you don't have a GP, you can ask for these details at your nearest children's centre (your local council's website should have a list of the children's centres in your area).